If you would have never been a member before and would like to start a new membership, you can do so using one of the following methods:

 If you join or renew online, the confirmation page allows you to print the receipt at time of payment.

 Receipts are also available after you login to your Membership Dashboard from the “My Communications” section – you can view, print or send yourself a copy.
-We also provide you the option to have the latest receipt sent to you via our automated phone menu system, or for more complex requests, just ask one of our friendly operators by calling the Membership Service Centre on 1300 366 141 (Mon-Fri 8am-8pm & Sat 9am-5pm), logging into your Membership Dashboard and using the Live Chat system, or send us an email.
+We also provide you the option to have the latest receipt sent to you via our automated phone menu system, or for more complex requests, just ask one of our friendly operators by logging into your Membership Dashboard and using the Live Chat system or calling the Membership Service Centre on 1300 366 141 (Mon-Fri 8am-8pm & Sat 9am-5pm).
+You can also send us an email and we will respond within one business day.

 Ambulance Victoria Membership cover gives you protection against the cost of world-class emergency treatment and transport services delivered by our highly skilled and dedicated paramedics, and aided by state-of-the-art equipment and resources.
 Specifically it includes: